Foreword

 Details & probable cause:

 - A program line containing an error has not been corrected.
-It is present in the programme listing.
+It is present in the program listing.
 Its execution causes an error

 - Faulty RAM components (hardware problem), leading to incorrect values stored in RAM memory